jyl625/mocdoc/README.md

-# MocDoc
+# Mocdoc

 * [Link to live site](https://mocdoc.herokuapp.com/)

 ## About
-* MocDoc is a ZocDoc clone where users can search for providers while filtering for provider specialtiy and type of insurance plans accepted.
+* Mocdoc is a Zocdoc clone where users can search for providers while filtering for provider specialtiy and type of insurance plans accepted.

 ## Core Feature 1 - Provider Search